 An autoscaling Bloom filter with ultra-low memory usage for PHP.

 An autoscaling Bloom filter with ultra-low memory footprint for PHP.
-Ok Bloomer employs a layered filtering strategy that allows it to expand while maintaining an upper bound on the false positive rate.
+Ok Bloomer employs a novel layered filtering strategy that allows it to expand while maintaining an upper bound on the false positive rate.
 Each layer is comprised of a bitmap that remembers the hash signatures of the items inserted so far.
 If an item gets caught in the filter, then it has probably been seen before.
 However, if an item passes through the filter, then it definitely has never been seen before.
-Bloom filters find uses in caching systems, stream deduplication, DNA sequence counting, and many more.

 - Ultra-low memory footprint